Learn how you can dive into scripture with these 9 Bible Study methods. Each Bible study how-to can easily be applied to your time in God’s Word.

 Bible Character Studies

-When doing a character it’s important that you read the life story of the character and any other references their is on him/her.
+When doing a character it’s important that you read the life story of the character and any other references there are on him/her.
 Make note of important facts like:

 - Where did they live